KYC (know your customer)

 Why choose Onfido?

-Our automated KYC platform helps you verify customers in seconds so you can satisfy global compliance requirements and protect against fraud.
+Our automated KYC identity verification platform helps you verify customers in seconds so you can satisfy global compliance requirements and protect against fraud.

-Keep up to date with the latest identity verification and fraud insights
+Keep up to date with the latest KYC & AML insights

 Compliance certifications

 We help hundreds of businesses navigate compliance worldwide.
-Our solution meets ETSI TS 119 461, ETSI EN 319 401, and eIDAS Regulation EU 2014/910 and is 'high confidence' on the UK Government's Digital Identity and Attributes Trust Framework.
+Our solution meets ETSI TS 119 461, ETSI EN 319 401, eIDAS Regulation EU 2014/910, and the UK Government's Digital Identity and Attributes Trust Framework.

 Know your customer (KYC) FAQs